Marco Antonio Rodríguez: Personal life

+Legal issues

 In July 2023, Rodríguez was indicted on charges of domestic violence against his wife and one of his daughters.
 Rodríguez was reportedly arrested on these charges on 16 November 2025 and had been ordered to remain in prison, with a court appearance scheduled for 18 November.
 He was accused of "physical and psycho-emotional violence", as well as intimidation, with his eldest daughter saying that he threatened her with commitment to a mental hospital if she disobeyed him.

 On 18 November, Rodríguez, who had not been arrested but had rather a suspended arrest warrant served against him, did not present himself at the midday audience in the Tribunal Nº3 of Mexico City, for which the presiding judge ordered the arrest warrant against him to be reactivated.
 A group of feminist activists went to the court to publicly accuse Rodríguez of violence, male chauvinism, and depredatory behaviour.
 Francisco Chacón, another Mexican FIFA referee who often clashed with Rodríguez over refereeing issues, was asked whether he was happy about the situation Rodríguez is going through, to which Chacón commented that while he was not happy about it, Rodríguez was "reaping what [he] sowed."

+On 23 December 2025, Judge Carolina Bernal ordered preemptive detention for Rodríguez, giving him 72-hours to voluntarily submit himself for arrest until 26 December.
+In case of not complying with the decision, Bernal announced that she will order Rodríguez's arrest.
+Rodriguez did not present himself for the audience and, on 31 December, a judge ordered his arrest and pre-trial detention on domestic violence charges.